RegardsOss/RegardsOss.github.io/docs/development/services/dam/conception.md

 ## Elasticsearch index representation

-The following tables show the structure of stocked entity in Elasticsearch index of REGARDS.
+The following tables show the structure of stocked entities in Elasticsearch index of REGARDS.

-#### Entity for DATA type
+#### Entity(product) for DATA type

 | Nom                        | Type                              | Description                                                                                                             |
 |----------------------------|-----------------------------------|-------------------------------------------------------------------------------------------------------------------------|